drhsqlite/fossil-mirror/www/server/any/stunnel.md

-1. At the cost of some server memory and a tiny bit of idle CPU time, Fossil remains running so that hits can be served a smidge faster than in socket activation mode, where the Fossil binary has to be loaded and re-initialized on each HTTPS hit.
+1. At the cost of some server memory and a tiny bit of idle CPU time, Fossil remains running so that hits can be served a smidge faster than in socket listener mode, where the Fossil binary has to be loaded and re-initialized on each HTTPS hit.

-2. The socket activation mode doesn’t work on all platforms that `stunnel` runs on, particularly [on Windows](../windows/stunnel.md).
+2. The socket listener mode doesn’t work on all platforms that `stunnel` runs on, particularly [on Windows](../windows/stunnel.md).